Sciwhylab/DNA_binding_moonlighting-protein_predictor/README.md

 This predictor is trained to predict Moonlighting DNA binding proteins using the averaged ensemble of predictions from the 5 features sets generated as mentioned below.

 This repository includes the following source codes:

+1. moonlighting_catboost_prediction.py
-1. moonlighting_catboost_prediction.py ###to predict moonlighting proteins from all 5 feature sets compiled as provided in the dataset
+    To predict moonlighting proteins from all 5 feature sets compiled as provided in the dataset

+2. averaged_ensemble_prediction.py
-2. averaged_ensemble_prediction.py  ### to generate the predictions by ensembling the predictions from individual models.
+    To generate the predictions by ensembling the predictions from individual models.

 3. To generate predictions from individual features:
+      -Evolutionary_feature_model.py
-      -Evolutionary_feature_model.py ### can be used to generate predictions from evolutionary features.
+        Can be used to generate predictions from evolutionary features.
+      -Geneexpression_feature_model.py
-      -Geneexpression_feature_model.py ### can be used to generate predictions from Gene expression features.
+        can be used to generate predictions from Gene expression features.
+      -PPInetwork_feature_model.py
-      -PPInetwork_feature_model.py   ### can be used to generate predictions from Protein network features.
+        Can be used to generate predictions from Protein network features.
+      -Secondarystructure_feature_model.py
-      -Secondarystructure_feature_model.py  ### can be used to generate predictions from Secondary structure features.
+        Can be used to generate predictions from Secondary structure features.
+      -Sequence_feature_model.py
-      -Sequence_feature_model.py   ### can be used to generate predictions from Sequence features.
+        Can be used to generate predictions from Sequence features.

 Feature generation